 - A20.
-The terms of engagement identify the applicable financial reporting framework.
-Additional matters may be included in the terms of a group audit engagement, such as the fact that: - The communication between the group engagement team and the component auditors should be unrestricted to the extent possible under law or regulation; - Important communications between the component auditors, those charged with governance of the component, and component management, including communications on significant deficiencies in internal control, should be communicated as well to the group engagement team;
+The terms of engagement identify the applicable financial reporting framework.16 Additional matters may be included in the terms of a group audit engagement, such as the fact that: - The communication between the group engagement team and the component auditors should be unrestricted to the extent possible under law or regulation; - Important communications between the component auditors, those charged with governance of the component, and component management, including communications on significant deficiencies in internal control, should be communicated as well to the group engagement team; - Important communications between regulatory authorities and components related to financial reporting matters should be communicated to the group engagement team; and - To the extent the group engagement team considers necessary, it should be permitted: - Access to component information, those charged with governance of components, component management, and the component auditors (including relevant audit documentation sought by the group engagement team); and

-15b The example in the Appendix has not been tailored for the UK and Ireland.
-Illustrative auditor's reports tailored for use with audits conducted in accordance with ISAs (UK and Ireland) are given in the current versions of the APB Compendia Auditor's Report Bulletins.
+^{15b} The example in the Appendix has not been tailored for the UK.
+Illustrative auditor's reports tailored for use with audits conducted in accordance with ISAs (UK) are given in the current version of the FRC's Compendium of Illustrative Auditor's Reports.